resbazSQL/lc-webscraping/_episodes/02-dom.md

 URLs or Unix directories.

 In XPath, all expressions are evaluated based on a *context node*.
 The context node is the node in which a path starts from.
-The default context is the root node, indicated by a single slash (/), as in the example above.
+The default context is the root node, indicated by a single `/`, as in the example above.

 The most useful path expressions are listed below: